 Eqn.~\eqref{eqn:LB3} suggests that the singular triplets $\{\tilde{\sigma}_l, \tilde{\bs{u}}_l, \tilde{\bs{v}}_l\vert l = 1, \dots, h\}$ be qualified to be approximated singular triplets of $A$ if $\bs{r}\bs{e}^T\bs{u}_j$ is sufficiently small.
 Especially, the ALM scheme accepts them as singular triplets if

 where $\delta\in\mathbb{R}^+$ and $\|A\|_2$ is approximated as the largest SV of $B$.

-It is well known that the implicitly restarted Lanczos bidiagonalization methods can suffer from numerical instability due to propagated round-off errors that delays or prevent convergence of desired eigenvalues and eigenvectors \cite{baglama2005augmented}.
-To increase the numerical stability, we augment Krylov subspaces by certain Ritz vectors as explained in Ref.~\cite{Sorensen1992}.
+Numerical instability is considered to be an issue pertaining to the implicitly restarted Lanczos bidiagonalization technique since its propagated round-off errors delay or prevent convergence of eigenpairs \cite{baglama2005augmented}.
+We augment Krylov subspaces by some Ritz vectors as presented in Ref.~\cite{Sorensen1992} to increase this numerical stability.
 Consider that the approximated right singular vectors $\{\tilde{\bs{v}}_l, l=1,\dots, h\}$ of $A$ in Eqn.~\eqref{eqn:svd-B} are Ritz vectors of $A^TA$ associated with Ritz values $\{\tilde{\sigma}^2_l, l=1,\dots, h\}$.
-Let the Ritz vectors $\{\tilde{\bs{v}}_l, l=1,\dots, L\}$ associated with L-largest Ritz values be available, assume that $\bs{r}\neq 0$, and introduce the matrix
+Let, the Ritz vectors $\{\tilde{\bs{v}}_l, l=1,\dots, L\}$ for the L-largest Ritz values be available and $\bs{r}\neq 0$.
+We introduce the matrix

 Let $\tilde{\bs{r}}_L$ be the remainder orthogonal to the vectors $\{\bs{u}_l, l=1, \dots, h\}$ defined in Ref.~\cite{baglama2005augmented} and introduce the matrices

 and

 where $\tilde{\rho}_l=(\tilde{\bs{u}}_l)^TA\bs{p}_{h+1}, l=1, \dots, h$.
 Then, an analogous representation of Eqns.~\eqref{eqn:LB1} and \eqref{eqn:LB2} using Eqns.~\eqref{eqn:ritzP}, \eqref{eqn:ritzQ}, and \eqref{eqn:ritzB} are